thomasmost/bot_auther/README.md

 ### Setup Dependencies
 You will need just a couple things:
 1. Node and NPM
-3. A Twitter developer account
+2. A Twitter developer account

 ### Instance Setup
 1. After cloning the repo, run `npm install`
-2. Now add an `.env` file in the repository and fill in your application consumer keys like so:
+2. Now add a `.env` file in the repository and fill in your application consumer keys like so:
 ```env
 TWITTER_APP_CONSUMER_KEY=your_key_here
 TWITTER_APP_CONSUMER_SECRET=your_secret_here